House Does Not Sell

 be smelly and unwelcoming to potential buyers.
 Removing odors from mold and

-mildew can be a little tougher and may require professional intervention if the
+mildew can be a little more challenging and may require professional intervention if the

 your house.
 Pile everyone in the family vehicle, or crate your pets in the yard